Abstract:

 0.2C

-x high-entropy alloys were composed of a BCC phase and a small amount of Nb-Laves phase.
+x high-entropy alloys are composed of a BCC phase and a small amount of Nb-rich Laves phase.
 When

-x = 0 and 0.01, the microstructure of high-entropy alloys was dendritic crystal.
-The dendrite was BCC phase and the interdendritic was eutectic texture consisted of BCC phase and Nb-Laves phase.
+x = 0 and 0.01, the microstructure of high-entropy alloys is a dendritic crystal.
+The dendrite is the BCC phase, and the interdendritic is an eutectic texture consisting of the BCC phase and Nb-rich Laves phase.
 When

-x = 0.02-0.2, in-situ NbC was precipitated on the dendritic matrix.
-With increasing C content, the content and size of NbC gradually increased, and its morphology was gradually transformed from granular at low C contents (
+x = 0.02~0.2, in-situ NbC is precipitated on the dendritic matrix.
+With increasing C content, the precipitation amount and size of NbC gradually increase, and its morphology is gradually transformed from granular at low C contents (

 x = 0.2).
-TEM showed that the interface between the high-entropy alloy matrix and the NbC reinforcement phase was smooth and clean, without any defects or impurities.
-As the C content rose from
+TEM shows that the interface between the high-entropy alloy matrix and the NbC reinforcement phase is smooth and clean, without any defects or impurities.
+As the C content rises from

 x = 0 to